 What then am I, who sorrow for myself?

-In age, in infancy, from others' aid

-Is all our hope; to teach us to be kind.

-That, Nature's first, last lesson to mankind;

-The selfish heart deserves the pain it feels;

-More generous sorrow, while it sinks, exalts;

-And conscious virtue mitigates the pang.

-Nor virtue, more than prudence, bids me give

-Swoln thought a second channel; who divide,

-They weaken, too, the torrent of their grief.

-Take then, O world! thy much-indebted tear:

-How sad a sight is human happiness,
+In age, in infancy, from others' aid Is all our hope; to teach us to be kind.
+That, Nature's first, last lesson to mankind; The selfish heart deserves the pain it feels; More generous sorrow, while it sinks, exalts; And conscious virtue mitigates the pang.
+Nor virtue, more than prudence, bids me give Swoln thought a second channel; who divide, They weaken, too, the torrent of their grief.
+Take then, O world! thy much-indebted tear: How sad a sight is human happiness.
 To those whose thought can pierce beyond an hour!
 O thou! whate'er thou art, whose heart exults!
 Would'st thou I should congratulate thy fate?

-I know thou would'st; thy pride demands it from me.

-Let thy pride pardon, what thy nature needs,

-The salutary censure of a friend.

-Thou happy wretch! by blindness thou art blest;

-By dotage dandled to perpetual smiles.

-Know, smiler! at thy peril art thou pleased;

-Misfortune, like a creditor severe,

-But rises in demand for her delay;
+310 I know thou would'st; thy pride demands it from me.
+Let thy pride pardon, what thy nature needs, The salutary censure of a friend.
+Thou happy wretch! by blindness thou art blest; By dotage dandled to perpetual smiles.
+Know, smiler! at thy peril art thou pleased; Thy pleasure is the promise of thy pain.
+Misfortune, like a creditor severe, But rises in demand for her delay; She makes a scourge of past prosperity, 320 To sting thee more, and double thy distress.